NCT06668805

 7. Previous limb-lengthening surgery, or planned or expected to have limb lengthening surgery during the study period.

-8. Planned or expected bone-related surgery (ie, surgery involving disruption of bone cortex, excluding tooth extraction), during the study period
+8. Planned or expected bone-related surgery (ie, surgery involving disruption of bone cortex, excluding tooth extraction), during the study period.

 *required fields